OpenFACADES: An Open Framework for Architectural Caption and Attribute Data Enrichment via Street View Imagery: Related work

 SVI, rapidly emerging as a prominent proximal remote sensing data source, has been leveraged to generate spatially enriched urban datasets that facilitate fine-grained semantic understanding of complex urban scenes~\citep{biljecki2021street}.
 Among these, building-centric SVI datasets enable facade-level feature extraction, offering images that capture textural, material, and architectural features of building exteriors for environmental modeling.
-Building age and architectural style --- key indicators of urban morphological evolution --- have long been studied for their correlations with building thermal performance \citep{tooke2014predicting, aksoezen2015building, nouvel2017influence} and influence on pricing models in real estate \citep{zietz2008determinants, lindenthal2021machine}.
+For example, building age and architectural style have long been studied for their links to building thermal performance \citep{tooke2014predicting, aksoezen2015building, nouvel2017influence} and real estate pricing \citep{zietz2008determinants, lindenthal2021machine}.
 Recent advances include the work of \citet{sun2022understanding}, which applies deep convolutional neural networks (CNNs) to classify buildings in Amsterdam, the Netherlands, into architectural periodization categories (e.g., revival, postwar).
-Material characterization~\citep{xu_semantic_2023, chen_mapping_2024}, another aspect critical for building energy simulation \citep{nouvel2017influence}, also supports circular economy objectives by enabling lifecycle material tracking~\citep{raghu2023towards} and risk assessment~\citep{wang2021automatic}.
-Among these efforts, \citet{raghu2023towards} employ a multi-city material categories (brick, stucco, etc.) using geotagged SVI perspective views, aligning visual patterns with ground-truth material information for scalable building classification.
+Material characterization~\citep{xu_semantic_2023, chen_mapping_2024}, another aspect critical for building energy simulation \citep{nouvel2017influence}, also supports circular economy objectives by enabling lifecycle material tracking~\citep{raghu_towards_2023} and risk assessment~\citep{wang2021automatic}.
+Among these efforts, \citet{raghu_towards_2023} employ a multi-city material categories (brick, stucco, etc.) using geotagged SVI perspective views, aligning visual patterns with ground-truth material information for scalable building classification.
 Combining the aspects of building age and material, \citet{ogawa2023deep} introduced a method to detect and geolocate buildings from panoramic images, automatically annotating them with objective building data in Kobe, Japan.